melgish/local-launches/README.md

 # local-launches

-Periodically screen-scrapes [spaceflightnow.com](https://spaceflightnow.com) and lists launches on the Space Coast.
+Periodically screen-scrapes [spaceflightnow.com](https://spaceflightnow.com) and lists launches on the Space Coast making the list available as an HTML page.

 ## Building